-A large, clearly labeled terminal block on the side of the actuator is enclosed in a gasketed metal enclosure.
-Terminals will accommodate up to 12 AWG (3.31 mm2) wiring (see figure on page 12).
+A large, clearly labeled terminal block is enclosed in a gasketed metal enclosure (see illustration on page 7).
+Terminals will accommodate up to 12 AWG (3.31 mm^2) wiring (see figure on page 9).

 Always close covers immediately after installation or service to prevent moisture or other foreign matter from entering the actuator.